Close Free Consultation 24/7

 While judges do have a number of tools at their disposal to order compliance, it is important to understand that enforcing a support order and enforcing a non-support obligation are two very different things.
 For instance, if your ex-spouse is responsible for paying a portion of a credit card debt in the agreement and he or she fails to pay the agreed upon amount, the judge is limited in what he/she can do, and may enter a judgment against the spouse who neglects to pay for the amount of the unpaid debt.
 The party cannot be found in contempt or put in jail, as may be the case with other support issues.

 As with many aspects of divorce, settlement agreements can be complex and confusing.
 When one of the parties does not comply with the terms set forth in a marital settlement agreement, it can be difficult and stressful.
 You don't know what to do, or who to turn to.
 Non-compliance in settlement agreements can leave the compliant party facing a difficult situation, either financially or otherwise.
-At Adams & Luka, we provide exceptional legal guidance and support to residents of Central Florida.
+At Adams, Luka, & Benton, we provide exceptional legal guidance and support to residents of Central Florida.
 Call us now at 407-872-0303 or 352-357-4084.

 Contact Us for a Free Consultation 24/7